videojs/blog/source/_drafts/Video-js-7-is-here.md

 ```

 ## VHS and Video.js
-Video.js will be bunlding VHS by default for ease of use for new users.
+Video.js will be bundling VHS by default for ease of use for new users.
 However, some people don't want VHS or are using another plugin.
 For this, we have a separate build of Video.js which doesn't include VHS.
 You can get it from our CDN or another CDN
 ```
 https://vjs.zencdn.net/7.0.0/alt/video.core.min.js